 State Rep. Aric Nesbitt was first elected to the Michigan House in November 2010.
 He represents the 66th District, which includes all of Van Buren County, and Alamo Township, Cooper Township and the city of Parchment in Kalamazoo County.

 Nesbitt serves as the chair of the Committee on Energy Policy.

 Nesbitt is a graduate of Lawton High School, attended Kalamazoo Valley Community College during high school, and worked his way through Hillsdale College, earning a bachelor’s degree in economics.
 He also has a master’s degree in international business.

-Nesbitt most recently was the lead Republican staffer for the bipartisan Congressional Natural Gas Caucus, which is dedicated to more American jobs and less foreign oil, and the Congressional Steel Caucus, which is working to protect American manufacturing jobs.
+Before being elected in 2010, Nesbitt was the lead Republican Staffer for the bipartisan Congressional Natural Gas Caucus and the Congressional Steel Caucus, fighting for the more American jobs, less dependence on foreign oil, and securing energy infrastructure.
 He also worked as a legislative director in the U.S. House of Representatives.
-Early in his career, Nesbitt worked for former State Representative and State Senator Tom George.
-Rep. Nesbitt is chair of the House Energy and Technology Committee and also serves on the Commerce, Insurance and Tax Policy committees.
+Early in his career, Nesbitt worked in the State House and State Senate for former State Senator Tom George.